The 8 biggest mistakes when washing

 • The machine and the freshly washed laundry start to stink.

-You can find out how to properly clean your dryer and washing machine in our blog post .
+You can find out how to descale your washing machine in this blog.

 #7 Use a short wash program

-Most likely you have also saved a short wash or eco program on your washing machine.
-Unfortunately, the name doesn't quite live up to what it promises.
+You have probably also saved a short wash or eco program on your washing machine.
+Unfortunately, the name doesn't quite live up to its promise.

-The Eco program requires less water, but all the more electricity!
-Because to get the laundry clean with less water, the machine needs more time.
+The eco program requires less water, but all the more electricity!
+This is because the machine needs more time to get the laundry clean with less water.

-It's even worse with the short wash program: In order for everything to go ultra-fast, the washing machine needs a much larger amount of water AND energy to get the laundry clean.
+It's even worse with the quick wash program: to make everything ultra-fast, the washing machine needs a much larger amount of water AND energyto get the laundry clean.

-Therefore: Only use the short wash program if you have to.
+That's why: Only use the quick wash program if you have to.

 #8 Use a tumble dryer

-Of course, such a tumble dryer is super practical: Put the laundry in, switch it on, take out the laundry.
+Sure, a tumble dryer is super practical: put the laundry in, switch it on, take it out.

 But: The tumble dryer is usually one of the biggest power guzzlers in your home.
 And puts unnecessary strain on your clothes.

-Better to hang up the laundry.
-Especially in summer (when it's sunny and dry), laundry dries in a flash.
+That's why it's better to hang up your laundry.
+Especially in summer (if it's sunny and dry), the laundry dries in a flash.

-Tip: If you still prefer to use the dryer, then don't wait between the drying phases.
-If the dryer is already running at full speed and is still warm from the last load of clothes, it needs less energy for the next one.
+Tip: If you still prefer to use the dryer, don't wait between drying phases.
+If the dryer is already running at full speed and is still warm from the last load of clothes, it requires less energy for the next one.

-You can read more about the pros and cons of the tumble dryer and clothesline here .
+You can find out more about the advantages and disadvantages of the tumble dryer and washing line here.

 Back to blog